Map and Directions

 From M6, Junction 6 (Aston Expressway)

 Follow signs to City Centre on the A38(M).
 After the first exit follow signs for Ring Road and Convention Centre.
 You immediately come to Dartmouth Circus roundabout.
 Take the first exit (Dartmouth Middleway, A4540).
-At the next roundabout take the third exit (Jennens road).
+At the A47 junction, turn right onto A47 (Jennens Road.).
 Proceed until you reach Howe Street Pay and display car park at Millennium Point/Think Tank.

 From M5, Junction 3 (Hagley Road)